Varun487/Live_Tweet_Sentiment_Analyasis/README.md

 - Model
 	- Ensemble of models
 		- Re-evaluate current models
-		- Understand and finish a good LSTM model
 		- Search for another ANN Model to build
 		- Create and evaluate combinations of models (try out different ensemebles)
 		- Decide on final model / ensemble for prediction